elcherex/elcherex/README.md

 - 👋 Hi, I’m @elcherex
 - 👀 I’m interested in UX design
 - 🌱 I’m currently learning Javascript and PHP
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on multiple different projects
 - 📫 How to reach me sasha13claquin@gmail.com

 <!---